-Chapter 4.
-Medical Benefits Chart (what is covered and what you pay) Services that are covered for you What you must pay when you get these services , see 1300 and 1300 a get these services MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans.
-There is no coinsurance, copayment, or deductible for the Medicare-covered MDPP benefit.
+Services that are covered for you What you must pay when you get these services of treatment with a physician's order.
+A physician must prescribe these services and renew their order yearly if your treatment is needed into the next calendar year.
+Wedicare Diabetes Prevention Program (MDPP) There is no coinsurance, MDPP services will be covered for eligible Medicare beneficiaries under all Medicare health plans. copayment, or deductible for the MDPP benefit.
 MDPP is a structured health behavior change intervention that provides practical training in long-term dietary change, increased physical activity, and problem-solving strategies for overcoming challenges to sustaining weight loss and a healthy lifestyle.
-Medicare Part B prescription drugs These drugs are covered under Part B of Original Medicare.
+Medicare Part B prescription drugs There is a 0% coinsurance for These drugs are covered under Part B of Original Medicare.
+Part B immunizations.
 Members of our plan receive coverage for these drugs through our plan.
-Covered drugs include: Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting You pay 20% coinsurance for Medicare-covered Part B covered chemotherapy drugs. physician, hospital outpatient, or ambulatory surgical center services You pay 0% coinsurance for other Medicare-covered Part B

-- Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan - Clotting factors you give yourself by injection if you have hemophilia - Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant - Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot selfadminister the drug - Antigens - Certain oral anti-cancer drugs and anti-nausea drugs - Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Procrit®, or Aranesp®) - Intravenous Immune Globulin for the home treatment of primary immune deficiency diseases covered vaccines.
+Covered drugs include: • Drugs that usually aren't solf administered by the patient There is a 20% coinsurance for all other Part B prescription • Drugs that usually aren't self-administered by the patient and are injected or infused while you are getting drugs. physician, hospital outpatient, or ambulatory surgical center services There is a 20% coinsurance for Chemotherapy and Radiation Drugs you take using durable medical equipment (such as nebulizers) that were authorized by the plan drugs. • Clotting factors you give yourself by injection if you have hemophilia • Immunosuppressive drugs, if you were enrolled in Medicare Part A at the time of the organ transplant Injectable osteoporosis drugs, if you are homebound, have a bone fracture that a doctor certifies was related to post-menopausal osteoporosis, and cannot self-administer the drug Antigens Antigens Certain oral anti-cancer drugs and anti-nausea drugs • Certain drugs for home dialysis, including heparin, the antidote for heparin when medically necessary, topical anesthetics, and erythropoiesis-stimulating agents (such as Procrit® or Aranesp®)Intravenous Immune Globulin for the home treatment of Intravenous fininune Globulin for the nome treatment of primary immune deficiency diseases